pypy/pypy/pypy/doc/configuration.rst

 The usage of config objects in PyPy
 ===================================

-The two large parts of PyPy, the Python interpreter_ and the `RPython toolchain`_ toolchain, have two separate sets of options.
+The two large parts of PyPy, the Python interpreter and the `RPython toolchain`_ toolchain, have two separate sets of options.
 The translation toolchain options can be found on the ``config`` attribute of all ``TranslationContext`` instances and are described in `pypy/config/translationoption.py`_.
 The interpreter options are attached to the object space, also under the name ``config`` and are described in `pypy/config/pypyoption.py`_.
-_interpreter: interpreter.html

 .. include:: _ref.txt